 Using technology to facilitate your communication and collaboration between staff

 As Jocelyn indicates in her episode, technology can facilitate this.
 Collaboration is important during handovers and shift work, allowing vets and nurses to leave notes for immediate understanding of what has happened.
-Your practice management system should be able to assist with this.
+Your practice management system should be able to assist on this.
 In Ascend, our own cloud-based solution, check out our two-minute Quick Tour on collaboration and communication between staff members to see how this can work in action for many different scenarios.

-To learn more from Jocelyn, who is an award-winning thought leader, dive into her episode today!
+To learn more from Jocelyn, who is an award-winning thought-leader, dive into her episode today!